himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 ## Jenkinsfile

-First, lets start by creating the Jenkinsfile.
-Create a new file named `Jenkinsfile` in the git repo.
-Next, lets create a new pipeline and get ready to add stages:
+Lets start by creating the Jenkinsfile.
+Create a new file named `Jenkinsfile` in the project directory.
+Next, lets create a new pipeline and get ready to add
+stages:

 ```groovy
 pipeline {